Skip to main content

 What if I want to temporarily disable chat?

-You can disable the chat widget by unchecking the Enable chat for your website in Web chat settings.
+You can disable the chat widget by unchecking the Visible on website toggle in Web chat settings.

 How can I notify a visitor that a chat might take longer to respond to?